Siriusmart/youtube-tui/README.md

 > ### Note
 >
 > These keys only work when nothing is selected.
 When something is selected, your key presses are passed directly to the "object" you've selected.
 Press escape (Esc) if you want to deselect.

+### Config

+All config files are loacted at `~/.config/youtube-tui/`, will write documentations for that later

+## Todo (First piority on top)

+* Put hard coded options into config files
+* User manual + documentations
+* Channel search and channel video sort
+* Recommended videos

+## Help needed

+Guys please I need help I'm kinda bad at coding tbh, these are stuff that I need help with

+* Publishing to the AUR
+* Printing full resolution images to the terminal with Sixels

 ## Credits